 During the long years of war, the steppe federation of the Xiongnu 匈奴 had regained power and again endangered the northern sphere of the empire.
 Liu Bang, encircled during a campaign against the Xiongnu, could not but appease them with tributes of silk and the promise of sent a Han princess for marriage (the policy of heqin 和親 "harmony through matrimony").

 Liu Bang, as a man of relatively low origins, dispised the academicians and the Confucian scholars.
 He had, in his words, conquered the world on horseback, and saw now need in the study of the Confucian Classics.
 Lu Jia 陸賈 admonished him that he had to follow the advice of the Confucian scholars, because the world could not be governed from horseback but only with the knowledge of rituals and by bureaucratic procedures.
-Counselor-in-chief Xiao He compiled a new law code that was to substitute the harsh penal law code of the Qin dynasty.
+Counsellor-in-chief Xiao He compiled a new law code that was to substitute the harsh penal law code of the Qin dynasty.
 The Hanlü jiuzhang code 漢律九章 has only survived in fragments.

 The empress of Liu Bang was Lü Zhi 呂雉 who had born him the son Liu Ying 劉盈 (known as Emperor Hui 漢惠帝).
 Liu Bang did not love the weak Prince Ying very much and preferred his son Ruyi 如意, born to him by a Lady Qi 戚夫人.
 He tried several times to make Ruyi the crown prince, but Empress Lü and several of his ministers admonished him not to do so.